How To Spot Dishonesty In Your Life: 5 Types Of Liars And How To Deal With Them

 Knowledge Is Power; Practice Makes Perfect

-Learning how to spot dishonesty in your life is very hard.
+Learning how to spot dishonesty and identifying the characteristics of a fake person in your life is very hard.
 Even people who depend on spotting falsehoods for a living must practice these skills and work with others to respond.
 The impact of dishonesty to any degree in personal relations can be devastating.
-That's why knowing what patterns to look out for and general responses can save you a great deal of pain.
+Because not everyone understands how to identify compulsive liars and why they exist, knowing what patterns to look out for and general responses can save you a great deal of pain.

 It is possible to deal with different kinds of liars.
 Knowing when and how is something we should all learn.